Stocks in the United States end the day lower as a result of a tech sell-off and high volatility.

 Gold fell 0.2 percent to (dollar)1,822 per ounce, and silver fell 0.3 percent to (dollar)23.08.

-Brent crude was trading at (dollar)83.88 per barrel, while the US benchmark West Texas Intermediate was trading at (dollar)81.53 per barrel.
+Brent crude was trading at (dollar)83.88 per barrel, while the US benchmark West Texas Intermediate was trading at (dollar)81.53.

 According to data from digital asset price-tracking website CoinMarketCap, the crypto market’s total value was around (dollar)2.03 trillion, with a 2.6 percent daily loss.